Web & Product Design

 In 2025, there is zero excuse for a non-profit website that doesn’t work perfectly on a mobile phone.
 A significant and growing percentage of your donors will find and donate to you from their mobile devices.

-If your buttons are too small to tap, your text is unreadable without zooming, and your forms are impossible to complete, you are actively turning away donations.
+If your buttons are too small to tap, your text is unreadable without zooming, and your forms are too difficult to complete, you are actively turning away potential donors.
 Test every single page and function of your site on your own phone.
-If it's frustrating for you, it’s a deal-breaker for a potential supporter.
+If it’s frustrating for you, it’s a deal-breaker for a potential supporter.

 Furthermore, Google now primarily uses the mobile version of a website for indexing and ranking.
 A bad mobile site doesn’t just frustrate users; it makes you invisible to search engines.